The haysmacintyre site has been designed to be as accessible as possible whilst maintaining its visual interest.

 - Text contrasts sufficiently with the background and is easily distinguishable for colour-blind visitors

 - The site was also built commensurate with the guidance set out in the Equality Act 2010 Code of Practice which is designed to limit or eliminate discrimination: http://www.equalityhumanrights.com/uploaded_files/EqualityAct/servicescode.pdf

-Other consistent navigational aids include the site map, the section headers, the breadcrumb trail and the pull-down navigation menu.
+Other consistent navigational aids include the section headers, the breadcrumb trail and the pull-down navigation menu.

-If you have any comments about the navigation on the site please contact our Webmaster via the contact page.
-We have tried to make it as easy as possible, but with large numbers of pages of information this can be difficult.
+If you have any comments about the navigation on the site please contact our Webmaster via the Get in Touch page.

 Browsers and Operating Systems

 The haysmacintyre web site has been designed to work correctly with the following browsers across a variety of popular devices ranging from desktop PCs to mobile phones and tablets:

 - Apple Safari (v11-10)